tulip-control/omega/doc/doc.md

 which are useful during fixpoint computations.

-Assigning a formula as value of `aut.init['env']` stores a BDD, and similarly for the other atributes (except for `aut.wini`, where we need to do the conversion in user code).
+Assigning a formula as value of `aut.init['env']` stores a BDD, and similarly for the other atributes (except for `aut.win`, where we need to do the conversion in user code).
 The formulas are memoized, together with the resulting BDDs, and this relation is used to pretty print the result, as follows: